Family Reunification Parole Processes

 For purposes of these FRP processes, “interdicted at sea” refers to migrants directly interdicted by the U.S. Coast Guard from vessels subject to U.S. jurisdiction or vessels without nationality, or migrants transferred to the U.S. Coast Guard.

-Note for beneficiaries: If you are the beneficiary of an approved Form I-130, you cannot request consideration for family reunification parole for yourself or your family members.
-Your U.S.-based petitioner who received a written invitation must submit Form I-134A, Online Request to be a Supporter and Declaration of Financial Support, on your behalf.
+Note for beneficiaries: The beneficiary of an approved Form I-130 cannot request consideration for family reunification parole for themselves or their family members.
+Only the U.S.-based petitioner who received a written invitation can submit and electronically sign Form I-134A, on behalf of beneficiaries.

 Spouses and Unmarried Children under Age 21 of the Principal Beneficiary (Derivative Beneficiaries)

 If the principal beneficiary’s spouse and unmarried children under age 21 (known as derivative beneficiaries) are named on the approved Form I-130, they may be eligible for family reunification parole.
-To the extent possible, we will only review the Form I-134A you filed requesting to be a supporter of the principal beneficiary once Form I-134A has also been filed for each derivative beneficiary of the principal beneficiary.
-If the Form I-134A is confirmed, the derivative beneficiary will only be eligible for an advance travel authorization if we issue an advance travel authorization to the principal beneficiary as well.
+To the extent possible, we will only review the Form I-134A you filed requesting to be a supporter of the principal beneficiary after Form I-134A has also been filed for each derivative beneficiary of the principal beneficiary.
+If we confirm the Form I-134A, a derivative beneficiary will only be eligible for an advance travel authorization if we issue an advance travel authorization to their principal beneficiary.

 If you do not request to be a supporter and initiate the FRP process for the principal beneficiary under family reunification parole, or if we determine that the principal beneficiary is not eligible, the derivative beneficiaries will also not be eligible.
-You must submit evidence, such as a birth certificate or marriage certificate, as part of the Form I-134A to verify the family relationship between the principal beneficiary and the derivative beneficiary they request to support.
-The Form I-134A instructs you where to upload this evidence.
+You must submit evidence, such as a birth certificate or marriage certificate, as part of the Form I-134A to verify the family relationship between the principal beneficiary and the derivative beneficiary you request to support.
+The Form I-134A explains how to upload this evidence.
+Without evidence of the family relationship between the principal beneficiary and their derivative and add-on derivative beneficiaries, we will determine that your filing is insufficient and derivative beneficiaries will not be able to proceed.
+You do not need to provide evidence of the family relationship between you and principal beneficiary.

 Requesting to Add a Spouse or Child to an Approved Form I-130 (Add-on Derivative Beneficiaries)